jodconverter/jodconverter/docs/getting-started/using-filters.md

 some [filters](https://github.com/jodconverter/jodconverter/tree/master/jodconverter-local/src/main/java/org/jodconverter/local/filter)
 out of the box, but you can implement (and share obviously &#128513;) any filter you need.
-Your filter must implement the [Filter](https://github.com/jodconverter/jodconverter/blob/master/jodconverter-local/src/main/java/org/jodconverter/local/filter/Filter.java) interface and is responsible to call the next filter in the filter chain.
+Your filter must implement the [Filter](https://github.com/jodconverter/jodconverter/blob/master/jodconverter-local/src/main/java/org/jodconverter/local/filter/Filter.java) interface and is responsible for calling the next filter in the filter chain.

+--8<-- "note.md"